 has a subject that begins with the word that and ends with the word problems.
 The subject is nine words long while the predicate is a measly two.
 However, if we extrapose the sentence it becomes:

+This gives us a sentence with a subject that is only one word long, thus conveying all difficult information within the predicate.
 At this point it is helpful to return to our definition of a complement: “any word or group of words that completes the meaning of some other word or group of words” (Roberts 473).
 Therefore, even with lengthy, seemingly difficult sentences containing embedded clauses, it is important to remember to view the clause simply as acting as a complement to another word or phrase.

 Celce-Murcia, Marianne, Diane Larsen-Freeman, Howard Williams.
 That Grammar Book: An ESL/EFL Teacher’s Course.
 New York: Heinle and Heinle, 1999.
 Print.